cdmandrews/cdmandrews.github.io/drclass-rev/revisiion-letter.md

 7. navigational revisions
   - link to Next Student's Clouds explanations (dun it) (and considering more)
-  - rename "classroom" page/menu? (working on it)
+  - rename "classroom" page/menu? (working on it) --change to "cloud readings" or something like that?
   - un-linked clouds where links not needed. (dun it)

   - add skip to content nav link